ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 parks.head()
 ```

-Here we see a DataFrame, which is the really important part of pandas, which we
+Here we see a DataFrame, which is the really important part of Pandas, which we
 will spend lots of time with during this lesson and the next.
 The dataframe is the tool we can merge, join, summarize, etc.

 ## DataFrames

-A **DataFrame** is how pandas structures tabular data - data structured as rows
+A **DataFrame** is how Pandas structures tabular data - data structured as rows
 and columns.
 In general rows are observations, and columns are variables.
 Each entry is called a cell.